 “Research them as a company and see and speak to their customers.
 That’s what we didn’t do.
 We didn’t do the due diligence correctly and that led us a lot of pain”

 "The Concept Wasn't Wrong, We Just Picked a Bad Partner"

-With the best part of two-years passed and the original system no closer to welding than it had been prior to the project launch, Richard and the team at Mec-Com had to seriously consider the next steps?
-Do they continue with the current integrator and wait until the problem is, if at all, resolved, do they scrap the project all together, or do they look elsewhere?
+With the best part of two years passed and the original system no closer to welding than it had been prior to the project launch, Richard and the team at Mec-Com had to seriously consider the next steps?
+Do they continue with the current integrator and wait until the problem is, if at all, resolved, do they scrap the project altogether, or do they look elsewhere?